Mad-ness/avr-subprojects/cubieboard2/README.md

 ## GPIO activation

 In order to start working with GPIO these needed to be activated first.
 This can be done via sysfs and also a programmable way.
-As for me I will you sysfs as I don't need to have high speed, handle interrupts or something more.
+As for me I will use sysfs as I don't need to have high speed, handle interrupts or something more.
 Sysfs interface is fine for me.

 I use the mainline kernel, at the moment it is 4.9.0 release.